bosp

 Jordan Hurder lives in Oakland, CA. He is the co-publisher (along with his wife Justine) of Chance Press, as well as a fairly non-prolific writer.
 He has been published in various magazines and anthologies, and his essays about books and book collecting appear on his blog, at chancepress.wordpress.com.

-John Kay lives and works in Heidelberg, Germany as an education counselor.
-He has an MFA from the University of Arizona, taught writing for the University of Maryland in its European Division for many years, and worked as a mental health therapist at Providence Medical Center in Portland, Oregon.
+John Kay (1948-2020) lived and worked in Heidelberg, Germany as an education counselor.
+He had an MFA from the University of Arizona, taught writing for the University of Maryland in its European Division for many years, and worked as a mental health therapist at Providence Medical Center in Portland, Oregon.
 His poems have appeared in many magazines, including Kayak, New York Quarterly, Wormwood Review, Clackamas Literary Review, Bellevue Literary Review, Texas Poetry Review, Chiron Review, Pearl, Jewish Currents and many others.
 He has three chapbooks, the most recent, Further Evidence of Someone, from Eyelite Press.

 Arthur Winfield Knight (1937-2012) had more than 3,000 poems, short stories and film reviews published in magazines and anthologies.
 He has written six novels, an imaginary autobiography, a real autobiography, and co-edited several anthologies (with Kit Knight).
 Poems and stories have been translated into Chinese, French, German, Italian, Japanese, Serbo-Croatian, Spanish and Turkish.
 He has taught in several universities, including University of San Francisco, and was a columnist for Senior Spectrum in Sacramento.